 Here's a basic rundown on the roles and responsibilities of every corporation's major players:

-Roles and Responsibilities of the Board Chair
+Board Chair Roles and Responsibilities

 Board chairs interact with nearly everyone in the organization, so it's essential that the board selects a person to fill the role who can meet the strong expectations that come with it.
 The primary role of the board chair is to lead and guide the rest of the board.
 The board chair also serves as the direct liaison between the board and management.
-The board chair needs to stay in the loop on all board activities.
+The board chair's duties require them to stay in the loop on all board activities.
 To this end, the board chair serves as an ex-officio member of all committee meetings.
 Experienced board chairs know that they must develop solid relationships with the board directors, the CEO, managers, the corporate secretary and committees in order to lead effectively.

-The board chair helps the corporate secretary to write the agenda, which is used as a tool for facilitating board meetings efficiently.
+The board chair's responsibilities includes helping the corporate secretary to write the agenda, which is used as a tool for facilitating board meetings efficiently.
 During meetings, the board chair guides the rest of the board by focusing on the organization's vision, mission and strategic direction.
 It's critical for the board chair to set a tone for the meeting that sets the stage for respect, collaboration and decision-making.
 Many corporations find that the most efficient way to govern is to form an executive committee that acts as a steering committee to prioritize issues for the full board.
 The role of board chair is an influential position on an executive committee and the full board to drive the agenda and to identify priorities.

 Most people who serve as board chair are keenly aware that they need to develop a trusted relationship with the CEO and other executives.
 In a mutually beneficial relationship, the board chair acts as a mentor and advisor to the CEO.
 Working collaboratively, the board chair helps the CEO to translate the board's strategic plans into action.